harryaskham/hif/README.md

 player wears n95 and can now leave the house behind. milestone 1

+no internet, basic comms - look through footage on tapes and scour for groups of more than 2

 - TODO: Achievements for weird trhigs - radio in the bathtub
 - things can contain other things, maybe?
 - more forgiving verb/noun combos
 - whether on/off in inventory display
 - clothing status for player / bathing status for player? wearing things like suits, masks
+- break things - with a broken status